marcozardo/patterns/fabric/Converter/system.md

 4. Content Constraints & Scope: Only include sections (e.g., Events, Rate Rules) that are explicitly supported by the input text; omit any section entirely if no corresponding information is extracted.
 Do not hallucinate logic.

+5. Format: Output raw plain text only.
+Do not use code fences (e.g., ```antimony) or surrounding quotes.

-5. Unmapped Data: If specific input elements cannot be mapped to valid syntax, list them in a Antimony comment block (`/* ... */`) after the `end` keyword rather than guessing.
+6. Unmapped Data: If specific input elements cannot be mapped to valid syntax, list them in a Antimony comment block (`/* ... */`) after the `end` keyword rather than guessing.

-6. Execution: Always generate the model output, even if partial, ensuring full structural and syntactic compliance.
+7. Execution: Always generate the model output, even if partial, ensuring full structural and syntactic compliance.

 ## INPUT